 Accept the fact that the best Delta 8 product will probably not be the cheapest Delta 8 product.
 Instead you should value a company that focuses on quality ingredient sourcing and can prove it in the lab results.

 3 – Never buy Delta 8 without checking third-party lab reports for potency AND purity

 You may be attracted to a specific Delta 8 brand based on their marketing, flavors, or price, but just be sure to confirm the existence of comprehensive third-party lab testing, before even considering their products.

-I have a list of trusted suppliers of Delta 8 here (Best Legal Highs), but don’t just take my word for it.
-Do your own research into the brand as things can change quickly and lab reports can expire.
+I also have a list of other trusted suppliers of Delta 8 here (Best Legal Highs), but I do recommend that you also do your own research as things can change quickly and lab reports can expire.
 Always check the lab reports for yourself and make sure that the products you’re interested in have been tested for residual solvents and other contaminants.